How we help preserve your gums and keep them healthy

 Gum disease is generally asymptomatic (silent).
 Early warning signs may be slight bleeding when you brush or floss, slight tenderness and inflammation of the gum margins, bad taste or breath.

-If your dentist has diagnosed periodontal disease or there is a problem with your gums then a referral to a periodontist would be advisable.
-The most common periodontal disease is periodontitis which is often painless until the later stages.
+If your dentist has diagnosed periodontal disease or there is a problem with your gums then a referral would be advisable.
+Periodontitis is common and is often painless until the later stages.
 If left untreated it can destroy the bone and tissue that surround the teeth.
 Your dentist may also refer you to replace lost gum tissue and crown lengthening to improve appearance.

-This involves careful cleaning of the root surfaces to remove plaque from deep perio pockets.
+This involves careful cleaning of the root surfaces to remove plaque from deep periodontal pockets.
 The majority of patients will require ongoing maintenance therapy to sustain optimum health.
-If this is unsuccessful then surgery may be needed to restore the perio anatomy damaged by the disease.
+If this is unsuccessful then surgery may be needed to restore the periodontal anatomy damaged by the disease.

 2) Periodontal surgery